wryun/rjsone/README.md

 for configuration as code 'languages' like Kubernetes and CloudFormation.

 Context is usually provided by a list of arguments.
 By default, these are interpreted as files.
-However, if the 'filename' begins with a '+', the rest of the argument is interpreted as a raw string.
 Data is loaded as YAML/JSON by default and merged into the main context.

-You can specify a particular key to load a JSON file into using keyname:filename.yaml; if you specify two colons (i.e. keyname::filename.yaml) it will load it as a raw string.
+You can specify a particular context key to load a YAML/JSON file into using keyname:filename.yaml; if you specify two colons (i.e. keyname::filename.yaml) it will load it as a raw string.
 When duplicate keys are found, later entries replace earlier at the top level only (no multi-level merging).
+In this context, if the filename begins with a '+', the rest of the argument is interpreted as a raw string.

 You can also use keyname:.. (or keyname::..) to indicate that subsequent entries without keys should be loaded as a list element into that key.
 If you